 I have lots of sacrifice ideas for Catholic kids here.
 There’s the sacrifice crown of thorns, the sacrifice beans, the sacrifice beads… what am I forgetting?
 So why, do you ask, have I designed yet another sacrifice device for Catholic kids?
 Well… first of all, teaching the concept of making sacrifices is very needed, and something our society teaches us to avoid at all costs.
 So it’s important to me.
 Secondly, I don’t much care for doing to same things over and over.
 I like to try new things, which is what makes me such a good fit for writing a blog.
 So without further adieu, a new printable!
 Sacrifice with St. Therese.

-Click through this link and enter your email address to subscribe here
+Click through this link and enter your email address to request the printable here.

-If you don’t want to wait and you’d rather just purchase this download for just a couple of dollars, you can do that instead!
+If you’d rather just purchase this download for just a couple of dollars, you can do that instead!
 Click the button below.

 I’d like to interject here that when I teach children about making sacrifices, I always use the phrase “sacrifice” and “good deed” together.
 I’ve found that this helps children to understand better.
 For instance, giving someone your cookie is a good deed, but it is a sacrifice on your part.
 These things tend to go hand-in-hand.